Abdulmuhaimin-Ali/Abdulmuhaimin-Ali/README.md

 I am programming who loves writing code to solve real world problems.
 If presented with a problem I will come up with well documented solution that will make both parties happy.
 I code everyday as you can see on my github activity.

-Education:
+EDUCATION:
-Fanshawe College: Computer Programming Analysis 2nd year.
+- Fanshawe College: Computer Programming Analysis 2nd year.

-Competitions:
+COMPETITIONS:
 - Nvidia AI Hackathon (Ai Gardening Helper)

 MY TECH STACK:
+Languages: C++, Python, C#
+Frameworkd: React, Vue, JQuery
+Databases: Oracle, SQL, MongoDb
+Tools: Git, Docker, Kubernetes

 <!--
 **Abdulmuhaimin-Ali/Abdulmuhaimin-Ali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.